 L: The basic ideals are anti-homophobia, so you could say we’re homophile, go veg, v-e-g, vegetarianism definitely, the opinion about straight edge differs a little bit.
 Oh and although it’s no part of the lyrics we’re definitely anti-sexism.
 But the question was about emotions.
 It’s like that, I deliver a big part of the lyrics and… I couldn’t write about something else but things that affect me.
 I always try to keep it as complex and abstract as possible, so everybody can get something out of it, and I hint things pretty often.
 You wouldn’t find that latest suicide-chic trend openly in our lyrics.
 That’s nothing we want to support as a band.
 But in general the mood we want to get across is quite desperate.

-MA: But I think we’re always getting put into that pigeonhole, suicide-scarify-core or some
+MA: But I think we’re always getting put into that pigeonhole, suicide-scarify-core or something like that.

 C: Another question, your influences are quite obvious, you can tell by listening, the cover songs you’re playing are speaking for themselves I guess?